-SR 182 is functionally classified as a Major Collector and is a two-lane conventional highway with speed limits ranging from 45 to 60 miles per hour.
+SR 182 is functionally classified as a Major Collector and is a two-lane conventional hightway with speed limits ranging from 45 to 60 miles per hour.
 There are unrestricted and undefined ingress and egress access points at the reservoir on the northwest side of the highway and at the East Walker River.
-The road is maintained via annual crack sealing projects.
-There is no Transportation Management Systems (TMS) element or electric vehicle charging station identified on the route.
+A 33 feet long and 13.2 feet wide bridge, built in 1996, spanning the East Walker River at PM 6.20 is part of the second segment.
+Both segments serve trucks as a Terminal Access route I'd delete this sentence since you just pointed this out in the previous paragraph.
+The road is well maintained via annual crack sealing projects.
+There is no Transportaton Management Systems (TMS) element or elecetric vehicle charging station identified on the route.